Malachi Truman Harris

 Malachi Truman Harris - John Morris - Gaysweek - 1979.png500

-Malachi Truman Harris was a "poet, writer, playwright, actor, anarchist, activist, and gentleman of wit and compassion," according to his obituary in the August 9, 2013 issue of the Colorado Springs Gazette.
-[2]
+Malachi Truman Harris (who typically went by "Truman") was a "poet, writer, playwright, actor, anarchist, activist, and gentleman of wit and compassion," according to his obituary in the August 9, 2013 issue of the Colorado Springs Gazette.
+[2] He was one of the co-founders of the Gay Liberation Front of Colorado Springs and the Lambda Services Bureau.

 Malachi Truman Harris - John Morris - Gaysweek 1979 - Typewriter.png500